sabifo4/LUCA-divtimes/03_additional_analyses/01_lou_analyses/LUCA-divtimes_notrptyr/01_PAML/00_CODEML/README.md

 mkdir scripts
 ```

 Once the file structure is created, we can now populate it with the input files we have generated some minutes ago: alignment file, tree files, and control file.
-We will also add the `lg.dat` file, which has the matrix to enable `CODEML` to use the LG substitution model.
-You can transfer the files to the HPC as you prefer (below, we show an example of how to do this with `rsync`, a system that we will keep as an example throughout the tutorial):
+We will also add the `lg.dat` file, which has the matrix to enable `CODEML` to use the LG substitution matrix.
+You can transfer the files to the HPC as you prefer (below, we show an example of how to do this with `rsync`, a system that we will keep using throughout the tutorial):

 ```sh
 # Run from `HPC/LUCAdup_notrptyr`